frontendwizards/Frontend-Challenges/problems/twitter-like-II/README.md

 - Maintain all functionality from the original Twitter Like component
 - Ensure the component is reusable and customizable

-## Implementation Details

-- Use React hooks for state management
-- Implement smooth CSS transitions for the like animation

 ## Example Usage

 Here's an example of how to use the `LikeButton` component: